dciets/dciets.github.io/writeups/_posts/2014-01-13-break-in-2014-reverse-track.markdown

 ##Reverse 5 (Whereami) - 200pts

-After my luck on `Reverse 4`, I decided to try again.
-I felt so lucky when this came out: `gdb_is_false`.
+After my luck on `Reverse 4`, I decided to look for a decrypting funtion again.
+I found one identical to `Reverse 1` and `Reverse 4`, gave my script a spin again , and got the following key: `gdb_is_false`.

 I don't know why gdb is false, but yay!